jupyterhub/mybinder.org-deploy/docs/source/deployment/prereqs.md

 We'll hand out credentials to anyone who wants to play with the staging deployment, so please just ask!

-While you only need merge access in this repository to deploy changes, ideally you should also have access to the two Google Cloud Projects so you can debug things when deployments fail.
+While you only need merge access in [`mybinder.org-deploy`] Git repository to deploy changes, ideally you should also have access to the two Google Cloud projects so you can debug things when deployments fail.

 ## Kubernetes

-We heavily use [Kubernetes](https://kubernetes.io/) for the mybinder.org deployment, and it is important you have a working knowledge of how to use Kubernetes.
+We heavily use [Kubernetes] for the [mybinder.org] deployment, and it is important you have a working knowledge of how to use Kubernetes.
 Detailed explanations are out of the scope of this repository, but there is a good [list of tutorials](https://kubernetes.io/docs/tutorials/).
 Specifically, going through the [interactive tutorial](https://kubernetes.io/docs/tutorials/kubernetes-basics/)